All Episodes

 Energy is becoming less important over time to the overall economy.

-Again, that's that's semantics.
+Again, that's semantics.

 It's not less important.

-Of course, nobody likes to pay higher prices at the pump, and uh our political class in a bipartisan tizzy is threatening to do something, raise taxes, cut taxes, more regulation, less regulation.
+Of course, nobody likes to pay higher prices at the pump, and our political class in a bipartisan tizzy is threatening to do something, raise taxes, cut taxes, more regulation, less regulation.

 But the price mechanism, even when it acts in ways we don't like, is something we monkey with at our peril.

-It serves a critical function by sending information signals throughout an energy market that's global and highly competitive, and these signals help determine where best to allocate capital to increase supplies.
+It serves a critical function by sending information signals throughout an energy market that's global and highly competitive.

-Unlike a generation or two ago, these increases will unlikely prompt the broader economic pain they once did, and that's something to be happy about.
+Unlike a generation or two ago, these increases will unlikely prompt the broader economic pain they once did.

 So now's a good time to take a deep breath and go for a long drive and think about how bad government policies contribute to what we're already paying at the pump.